Galvanic Isolator primer

 And it gets worse still!

 Fortunately, the problem is not difficult (or expensive) to resolve.
-What you need to achieve is to SAFELY break the electrical earth that connects your boat to the shore supply.
+What you need to do is to SAFELY break the electrical earth that connects your boat to the shore supply.
 Note, I say SAFELY.

 A Plug in galvanic isolator that simply connects in-line with your mains connecting cable.